luizpvas/functuts/priv/tutorials/en/06-building-a-simple-and-useful-component-with-phoenix-liveview.md

 Phoenix LiveView is a library for writing front-end components backed by the server.
 With LiveView, we can make interactive UIs without writing a single line of Javascript.

 I've seen people question the benefits of "isomorphic" apps, usually using Node on the backend.
-LiveView is different because we're not only using the same language, we're sharing the same environment between client and server, or rather, it's all server-side now and the client becomes just a shell.
+LiveView is different because we're not only using the same language, we're sharing the same environment between client and server, or rather, it's all server-side now and the client is just a shell.
 In particular, I'm excited about:

 - A single place for translations with Gettext.
 - Routing helpers.
 Have you ever hardcoded a URL in a JS file?